soundestmammal/Senior_Thesis/README.md

 Metro Area.
 I am building a model that is using the 2010/2011 Regional Household Survey (Cross Sectional Dataset) to estimate the factors that lead to households choosing to own {0, 1, 2, 3+} vehicles.
 I have recently learned about the beauty of Jupyter notebooks and the ability of displaying all of my work of the paper here on Github.
 I will continue to revisit this in the future.

+This semester I have really learned about how important Data Exploration is for data analysis.
+It is tempting to rush into data modeling and get results but being able to understand your data at a deeper level is valuable.
+It allows for the construction of a more robust model.